Siege of Breda (1637): Aftermath

+The capture of Breda secured the territory of the Dutch against Spanish incursions and also secured the navigation of the Waal, Meuse and the mouths of the Scheldt.

 Though Spain almost managed to capture the important fortress of Rheinberg from the Dutch a month after the fall of Breda, the campaign season of 1637 was now over.
 The next year the Army of Flanders was kept on the defensive by attacks from both France and the Republic.
 Frederick Henry made an attempt to capture Antwerp, but his advance guard was caught in the open by a crack Spanish force on 20 June 1638 and defeated in the only pitched battle of the second part of the Eighty Years' War at Kallo.